DavidLBoyd1986/ansible-playbooks/README.md

 For the rest of the playbooks no explanation will be provided

+NOTE:

-NOTE:   This does NOT cover configuring the VM or Network for any VMs.
+This does NOT cover configuring the VM or Network for any VMs.
 It assumes all of the VMs are created and connected to the network.

-Configuring Ansible Controller:

-1. Launch a VM.
-    - This example uses a RHEL 9 VM that is
-        * registered (to redhat)
-        * networked - It assumes the other VMs are already networked as well.
-    - Other than that, it assumes it is a fresh VM with only the 'root' user.
+IMPORTANT SECURITY NOTICE:

+The bootstrap playbooks add two users to the controller and hosts.
+    The <USER> passed as 'username' and a user called 'ansible'.
+The <USER> is given the ansible user's private key 'ansible_id_rsa'.
+<USER> logs into the hosts as 'ansible' to perform all the actions.
+User's can use ansible's private key, to run ansible, and not share an account.
+Sharing an account is worse than sharing a private key on one host, imo.
+But you can easily edit the playbooks to change this configuration.

+<USER> is added to all the hosts as well, so either account can run ansible.
+For <USER> just change ansible.cfg for remote_user = {{ username }}.

+Frankly, there is no 100% secure way to use the ansible CLI.
+You are either sharing accounts or sharing a private key.

+IMPORTANT NOTES:

+When I refer to User and the "username" variables used in bootstrap playbooks.
+It is a regular interactive user account that will be put on all the hosts.
+The 'ansible' project directory, and all these, playbooks should be under that User on the Ansible Controller.
+So, create that User manually.

+THE ABOVE WON'T WORK.

+THIS HAS TO START ENTIRELY IN THE ROOT DIRECTORY, AS THE dboyd USER IS CREATED DURING BOOTSTRAPPING THE CONTROLLER.

+UPDATE THE PLAYBOOKS SO IT ALL RUNS UNDER ROOT TO START, AND THEN IS COPIED OVER TO dboyd USER.

+TODO ABOVE *****************************

+Running Playbooks as root user:

+The bootstrap playbooks, and these instructions, are designed to be ran as the root user.
+The 'ansible' project directory, and everything in it, will be created and ran under the root user.
+After initial configuration, the 'ansible' project will be transferred to the User created.

+Initial Set-up of Ansible Project, and configuring controller:

+The bootstrap_controller.yml playbook uses vault to store the passphrase for two SSH Keys it creates: ansible and User

-2. Install ansible:
+1. Install ansible:

     yum install ansible-core

-3. Copy the bootstrap_controller.yml file to the VM, and run the below command

-    ansible-playbook bootstrap_controller.yml -e "username=<USER>"

-    - Replace <USER> with name of the interactive account that will be added
-    - NOT the 'ansible' user, that will be configured separately
-    - This is, obviously, ran as the root user
+2. Create the 'ansible' directory under root account

+    mkdir /root/ansible

+3. Create an ansible vault in

+    ansible-vault create /root/ansible/vault

-4. Configure the password for <USER> and ansible, if desired
+4. Input a password for the vault

-    passwd <USER>
-    passwd ansible

-6. The Controller is configured.
-Update the inventory file with managed VMs

-    echo -e "[all]\n<IP>\n<IP>" > ~/ansible/inventory
+5. Put in two variables:

+    ansible_ssh_passphrase: <passphrase for ansible ssh key>
+    username_ssh_passphrase: <passphrase for USER ssh key>

+6. Create a 'vars' directory under /root/ansible

+    mkdir /root/ansible/vars

+7. Put "username" variable in a bootstrap_vars file:

-    EX: echo -e "[all]\n192.168.1.36\n192.168.1.37" > inventory
+    echo "username: <USER>" > /root/ansible/vars/bootstrap_vars

-    - This is something that can be hand-jammed manually.

-TODO:

-1. controller should be configured with ansible-vault

-Configuring New Hosts:

-IMPORTANT:
+8. Create Playbooks directory

+    mkdir /root/ansible/playbooks

+9. Add bootstrap_controller.yml and bootstrap_hosts.yml files under playbooks

+10. Create the inventory.yml file, add groups for 'all', 'new', and 'bastions'

-There are multiple ways to configure new hosts
+    NOTE - There many ways to configure an inventory file.

-This example will use 'root', this requires root to ssh into the VM
+         - I provided an example_file/inventory.yml
+         - The 3 groups: 'all', 'new', and 'bastions' are required
+         - as they are used in the playbooks.

+11. Verify the correct modules are installed

+    ansible-doc -l

+    NOTE - This is only necessary if 'ansible-core' was installed

+12. If ansible.posix is missing run

+     ansible-galaxy collection install ansible.posix

+13. Run the playbook 'bootstrap_controller.yml'

+    ansible-playbook bootstrap_controller.yml --ask-vault-pass

+14. Configuring hosts as root requires this setting in /etc/ssh/sshd_config

+    'PermitRootLogin yes'

     - Verify this 'PermitRootLogin' setting is configured on new hosts: